Magnetization in the zig-zag layered Ising model and orthogonal polynomials: Introduction

 It is worth mentioning that {the simplification discussed above} manifests itself even in the homogeneous setup since we always deal with \emph{real weights}, the simplest possible framework of the OPUC/OPRL theory.
 From the perspective of the `free fermion algebra' solution~\cite{schultz-mattis-lieb} of the planar Ising model, our derivations can be viewed as its translation to the language of discrete fermionic observables, see~\cite{hongler-kytola-zahabi} for a discussion of such a correspondence.
 The latter viewpoint was advertised by Smirnov in his celebrated work on the critical Ising model (e.g., see~\cite{smirnov-duminil-lectures} and references therein).
 We refer the interested reader to~\cite[Section~3]{chelkak-cimasoni-kassel} for a discussion of equivalences between various combinatorial formalisms used to study the planar Ising model, see also~\cite{mercat-CMP} and~\cite[Section~3.2]{chelkak-smirnov-12}.
 In this paper we also want to make a link between discrete complex analysis techniques and classical computations more transparent; similar ideas are applied to the quantum 1d Ising model in~\cite{li-mahfouf}.

-Before formulating our main result -- Theorem~\ref{thm:layered} -- for the layered Ising model, let us briefly mention the list of questions that we discuss along the way in the homogeneous setup: \begin{itemize} \item Kaufman--Onsager--Yang theorem on the spontaneous magnetization below criticality: Theorem~\ref{thm:KOY}, cf.~\cite[Section~X.4]{mccoy-wu-book}; \item McCoy--Wu theorem on the asymptotic behavior of the horizontal spin-spin correlations at criticality: Theorem~\ref{thm:crit-homogen}, cf.~\cite[Section~XI.5]{mccoy-wu-book}; \item the {wetting phase transition in the subcritical model caused by a boundary magnetic field~\cite{frohlich-pfister-87,pfister-velenik-96} (which was interpreted as a hysteresis effect in the earlier work~\cite{mccoy-wu-book}):} we discuss a setup similar to~\cite[Section~XIII]{mccoy-wu-book} in Section~\ref{subsect:wetting} and reduce the problem to the analysis of explicit Toeplitz+Hankel determinants, see Theorem~\ref{thm:wetting}; \item Wu's explicit formula for diagonal spin-spin correlations in the fully homogeneous critical Ising model (see~\cite[Section~XI.4]{mccoy-wu-book}) and magnetization in the zig-zag half-plane: we provide a very short computation via Legendre polynomials in the Appendix, note that we were unable to find neither Theorem~\ref{thm:Mm-homo-even} nor the identity~\eqref{eq:MM=D-crit} in the literature. \end{itemize}
+Before formulating our main result -- Theorem~\ref{thm:layered} -- for the layered Ising model, let us briefly mention the list of questions that we discuss along the way in the homogeneous setup: \begin{itemize} \item Kaufman--Onsager--Yang theorem on the spontaneous magnetization below criticality: Theorem~\ref{thm:KOY}, cf.~\cite[Section~X.4]{mccoy-wu-book}; \item McCoy--Wu theorem on the asymptotic behavior of the horizontal spin-spin correlations at criticality: Theorem~\ref{thm:crit-homogen}, cf.~\cite[Section~XI.5]{mccoy-wu-book}; \item the {wetting phase transition in the subcritical model caused by a boundary magnetic field~\cite{frohlich-pfister-87,pfister-velenik-96} (which was interpreted as a hysteresis effect in the earlier work~\cite{mccoy-wu-book}):} we discuss a setup similar to~\cite[Section~XIII]{mccoy-wu-book} in Section~\ref{subsect:wetting} and reduce the problem to the analysis of explicit Toeplitz+Hankel determinants, see Theorem~\ref{thm:wetting}; \item Wu's explicit formula for diagonal spin-spin correlations in the fully homogeneous critical Ising model (see~\cite[Section~XI.4]{mccoy-wu-book}). {This very short computation via Legendre polynomials already appeared in~\cite[Section~3]{chelkak-ecm2016}, we repeat it here to emphasize a direct link with similar formulas for the magnetization in the zig-zag half-plane.} Note that we were unable to find neither Theorem~\ref{thm:Mm-homo-even} nor the identity~\eqref{eq:MM=D-crit} in the literature. \end{itemize}